nomeata/haskell-for-readers/haskell-for-readers.md

 In the first chapter I explained that [Haskell is pure](#pure); its expressions simply denote values, but they do not *do* anything.
 Yet people out there write useful programs with Haskell.
 How is that possible?

 The real reason is a beautiful and elegant concept called a monad, and we have a [whole chapter dedicated to monads](#monads).
 If you plan to read that, you can skip the present chapter.
-But if you are eager to see how Haskell code can reader user input and write to files, then this chapter provides a quick introduction to reading such imperative code.
+But if you are eager to see how Haskell code can read user input and write to files, then this chapter provides a quick introduction to reading such imperative code.

 **Beware:** This chapter is full of half-truths and glossing over technical details.
 Imagine plenty of “it looks as if” and “one can think of this as” sprinkled throughout it.
-Nevertheless, it is useful, though, to get you started.
+Nevertheless, it is useful to get you started.

 `IO`-functions
 --------------